actionml/universal-recommender/README.md

 # Requirements&mdash;The Universal Recommender Has Moved!

 The UR 0.8.0+ requires the [Harness Machine Learning Server](https://github.com/actionml/harness).
 0.7.3 and before run in PredictionIO 0.12.1.
 This repo is now build into Harness as a [pre-packaged Engine](https://github.com/actionml/harness/tree/develop/rest-server/engines/src/main/scala/com/actionml/engines/ur).
-See [Upgrading PIO to Harness](https://github.com/actionml/harness/blob/develop/docs/upgrading_from_pio_to_harness.md)
+See [Upgrading from PIO to Harness](https://github.com/actionml/harness/blob/develop/docs/upgrading_from_pio_to_harness.md)

 # Documentation